 - 2.1 Central Government published its "Waste, our Resources: A strategy for England" in December 2018.
 It identified a number of proposals designed to drive up recycling performance.
-The proposals include: - Improve recycling rates by ensuring a consistent set of dry recyclable materials is collected from all households and businesses; - Reduce greenhouse gas emissions from landfill by ensuring that every householder and appropriate businesses have a weekly separate food waste collection, subject to consultation; - Improve urban recycling rates, working with business and local authorities. - 2.2 The National Strategy has a number of statutory implications for the Council that requires implementing changes to the way that waste is collected and disposed of.
-These include: - Provide residents with separate food waste collections by 2023 (subject to consultation); - Vastly improve recycling rates to work towards the 2035 National Recycling Target of 65%, (Thurrock's recycling rate is currently 34.76%): - Reduce the amount of municipal waste to landfill by 10%; and - Ensure that dry recycling collections are consistent with Governments requirements and ensure that a cost effective collections system is in operation.
+The proposals include: - Improve recycling rates by ensuring a consistent set of dry recyclable materials is collected from all households and businesses: - Reduce greenhouse gas emissions from landfill by ensuring that every householder and appropriate businesses have a weekly separate food waste collection, subject to consultation;

+- Improve urban recycling rates, working with business and local authorities. - 2.2 The National Strategy has a number of statutory implications for the Council that requires implementing changes to the way that waste is collected and disposed of.
+These include: - Provide residents with separate food waste collections by 2023 (subject to consultation); - Vastly improve recycling rates to work towards the 2035 National Recycling Target of 65%, (Thurrock's recycling rate is currently 34.76%); - Reduce the amount of municipal waste to landfill by 10%; and - Ensure that dry recycling collections are consistent with Government's requirements and ensure that a cost effective collections system is in operation. - 2.3 Cross Party Working Group Cleaner, Greener and Safer Overview and Scrutiny Committee: - 2.3.1 The Cross Party Working Group Chaired by Councillor Mike Fletcher was established specifically to identify ways in which the recycling rate in Thurrock, which has been stagnant for some years, could be increased.
+The activities of the group were wide ranging and have been documented in the report prepared and presented at Cleaner, Greener and Safer Overview and Scrutiny Committee on 1 October 2020. - 2.3.2 The report provided an overview of the work of that Group as well as recommendations based on their findings.
+It is important to note that the key purpose of the Cross Party Work Group was to identify ways in which the level of recycling in Thurrock could be increased to levels closer to the National target of 50%.
+The work of the party was informed by a review of activities and the successes at other authorities, the feedback from a public consultation and the direction of travel for Waste Services that is outlined in the new National Waste Strategy.